 “Hope is being able to see that there is light despite all of the darkness”

 Hope is easy to lose in darkness.
-Have you ever noticed that our darkest thoughts happen about 3 am?
+Have you ever noticed that our darkest thoughts happen at about 3 am?

 As luck would have it, one of the first messages I read on my phone this morning was this quote by Desmond Tutu: